When & Where Questions

 Occasionally we will use pictures of our players for promotional purposes.
 As such, IFC families are asked to complete and sign our Photo Release Form.
 If you have questions or concerns, please contact us.

-Since its incorporation in 2013 as a 501c3 Christian community soccer club, IFC has run a strong indoor soccer program at Dyer Indoor Soccer Arena and in the fall of 2017 it successfully launched an Outdoor Travel Soccer Program with two solid teams: a 2005 (U13) and a 2008 (U10) in the Indiana Soccer League (ISL).
-IFC established its home outdoor training and playing fields at Cedar Lake Ministries (CLM), located at 8816 W 137th Ave, Cedar Lake, IN.
-We are thankful for this partnership.
+Since its incorporation in 2013 as a 501c3 Christian community soccer club, IFC has run a strong indoor soccer program at Dyer Indoor Soccer Arena.
+In the fall of 2017 it successfully launched an Outdoor Travel Soccer Program with two solid teams: a 2005 (U13) and a 2008 (U10) in the Indiana Soccer League (ISL).

 How can I support the team or become a team sponsor?